 The intermittent resources are modeled based on the output profiles during the highest system need hours.
 A 20% exceedance production level for wind and solar resources during these hours sets the Pmax tested in the deliverability assessment.
-The CAISO will review the latest available CPUC ELCC study data and CAISO annual summer assessment data to annually update the modeling assumptions, as needed.
+The CAISO will review the latest available CPUC ELCC study data, CAISO annual summer assessment data, and similar assessments in the long-term planning horizon to update the modeling assumptions, as needed.

 Pmax for the non-intermittent resources are set to the highest summer month Qualifying Capacity in the last three years.
 For proposed new non-intermittent generators that do not have Qualifying Capacity value, the Pmax is set according to the interconnection request.
 For energy storage generation, the Pmax is set to the 4-hour discharging capacity limited by the requested maximum output from the generator.
+For hybrid projects, the study amount for each technology is first calculated separately as above.
+Then the total study amount among all technologies is based on the sum of each technology, but limited by the requested maximum output of the generation project.

+Selected Hours

-Selected Hours HE18 ~ 22 in summer month and (loss of load event in ELCC simulation by CPUC or UCM < 6% in CAISO summer assessment) Load 1-in-5 peak sale forecast by CEC Non-Intermittent Generators Pmax set to highest summer month Qualifying Capacity in last three years Intermittent Generators Pmax set to 20% exceedance level during the selected hours Import MIC data with expansion approved in TPP
+HE19 ~ 22 in summer month and (loss of load event in ELCC simulation by CPUC or UCM < 6% in CAISO summer assessment)

+Load

+1-in-5 peak sale forecast by CEC

+Non-Intermittent Generators

+Pmax set to highest summer month Qualifying Capacity in last three years

+Intermittent Generators

+Pmax set to 20% exceedance level during the selected hours

+MIC data with expansion approved in TPP

-Table 3.1: Modeling Assumptions for Highest System Need Scenario
+Table 3.1: Modeling Assumption Guidelines for Highest System Need Scenario